duc-hai/GreenFeast/README.md

 </p>

 ## 📝 API Document
-**API Document Official Directly**: You can see the api document directly at [here](https://app.swaggerhub.com/apis-docs/HaiLuu/GreenFeast/1.0.0)
+**API Document Official Directly:** You can see the api document directly at [here](https://app.swaggerhub.com/apis-docs/HaiLuu/GreenFeast/1.0.0)
 > [!TIP]
 > Another way, you can also use `api-document.yaml` file to read.
 To view api document as an interface, you can download the `OpenAPI (Swagger) Editor` extension in VSCode, then open `api-document.yaml` file and click the OpenAPI button in the upper right corner (or use the `Shift + Alt + P` hotkey).
 The last way is copy, paste contents from this file to sites [Swagger Editor](https://editor.swagger.io/)